 Professor Morris began as an Oxford undergraduate Chemist, completing his Part II and DPhil with W. Graham Richards; in 1991 he moved to The Scripps Research Institute, California, to work on protein-ligand docking and AutoDock, and in 2000 launched the first biomedical volunteer computing project, FightAIDS@Home, which helped spawn other biomedical projects with IBM’s World Community Grid.
 He moved back the UK in 2008 to work in the Oxford spinout, InhibOx, doing ‘real-world drug discovery, where he spearheaded the use of cloud computing; and then to Crysalin, another Oxford spinout, to develop novel protein engineering techniques for protein crystallization.
-He is now an Associate Professor and works closely with Prof. Deane in the Department of Statistics.
+He is now an Associate Professor and works closely with Prof. Deane in the Department of Statistics in the Oxford Protein Informatics Group (OPIG).
 Like Charlotte, he is also Programme Co-Director for the EPSRC & MRC SABS CDT (Systems Approaches to Biomedical Science Centre for Doctoral Training).

-Methods development in computer-aided drug discovery, chiefly in high throughput docking, ligand-based virtual screening, network pharmacology, cheminfomatics, bioinformatics, machine learning and more recently protein engineering.
+Methods development in computer-aided drug discovery, chiefly in high throughput docking, ligand-based virtual screening, network pharmacology and systems chemical biology, cheminfomatics, bioinformatics, machine learning, protein engineering, and more recently active learning and Bayesian optimization.